Tigerryttaren/M7002E-Computer-Graphics/src/assignment4/README.md

 When the player approaches the door, he will trigger a proximity based event.

 #### Proximity-Based Audio
-Also, when the player approaches the door, he will trigger a proximity-based aound effect.
-Try and approach PAL9001 in the wall and he'll talk to you.
+When the player approaches the door, he will trigger a proximity-based aound effect.
+Also, try and approach PAL9001 in the wall and he'll tell you how it's going.

+#### User Allowed To Change Lighting
+The user can change the lighting of the room by turning on an off the large ceiling lamp.

+#### Light Following Spatial
+The red search light under the drone is attach to it and will follow it on its patrol route.